 The Indiana Historical Society assumes no responsibility for resolving patron copyright questions.

 Use contracts are also required for image requests.
-A copy of the use contract can be found here.
+A copy of the use contract can be requested from our Coordinator, Visual Reference Services.
 Other copies or reproductions not outlined in the above chart may be authorized on a case-by-case basis and may include any outside commercial fees necessary for IHS to fulfill such requests, in addition to internal IHS costs.

 Images from our digital image collection may be printed or downloaded by individuals, schools or libraries for personal use, study, research or classroom teaching without permission.

 1. A $3.00 postage charge applies to researchers who visit the IHS Library and request that paper copies of materials be mailed to them